 Compensation from the airline might look like rebookings, complimentary accommodations, and meal vouchers — although your parasailing trip may unfortunately be a loss.

-What Allegiant Airlines Owes You for a Delay According to Their Contract of Carriage
+What Allegiant Owes You for a Delay

 As a budget airline, Allegiant doesn’t have the most comprehensive set of commitments to customers in cases of delays.